LearnersBlock/learners-block/README.md

 `git submodule update --remote`

 A Docker based development environment is available.
-There are two development docker-compose files, one for the primary frontend interface and one for WiFi Connect.
+There are two development docker compose files, one for the primary frontend interface and one for WiFi Connect.

 #### Frontend